bharlow/fm-webdirect-custom/README.md

 * As of FileMaker 16, the url fragment character "#" is no longer supported.
 See [Miscellaneous behavior changes in FileMaker 16 Platform](http://help.filemaker.com/app/answers/detail/a_id/16316).
 * Microsoft Edge has two versions numbers that must be factored in, the Version of the Browser "38" and the Version of EdgeHTML "14.14342".
 Browser detection must check against EdgeHTML.
 See [Wikipedia - Microsoft Edge Release History](https://en.wikipedia.org/wiki/Microsoft_Edge#Release_history) to translate the version FileMaker requires to the version the browser detection requires.
 * Microsoft Internet Explorer has a mode where Intranet sites are placed in compatibility mode.
 This by default sets the browser to behave as if it is IE 7 rather than IE 10 or 11.
 Notes with how to turn this mode off have been added to the HTML pages.
+* Some web servers allow both HTTP and HTTPS access to the same pages.
+If this is the case, it is best if you can force the user to use HTTPS at the web server level.
+If this cannot be done, you can leverage an optional JavaScript to check and force a user to HTTPS.

 ## Examples ##